David-Vandensteen/neocore/README.md

 ```cmd
 install.bat
 ```
-This script download sdk, emulator (Raine), CD structure template ... everything you need to do a Neo Geo project
+This script download sdk, emulator (Raine), CD structure template ... everything you need to do a Neo Geo CD project
 After install, all is available from %appdata%\neocore